 Training is provided to ensure our claims team is able to identify potential fraud.
 It is also continually provided to ensure currency with trends and developments.
 The aim is to settle genuine claims quickly and fairly, and to be robust with fraudulent claims.
-The motor industry, in particular, has seen a new phenomenon in recent years of staged accidents which has shown fraud on a large scale with a degree of sophistication far beyond the opportunism or the temptation to 'inflate' a genuine loss.
+The motor industry in particular has seen a phenomenon in recent years of staged accidents, which has shown fraud on a large scale with a degree of sophistication far beyond the opportunism or the temptation to 'inflate' a genuine loss.

-As experience increases within the team members are able to identify a larger number of fraudulent claims relatively easily.
-Some insurers have now produced fraud indicator manuals for their staff, relevant to the class of business (CII study text, 820 Advanced Claims, 2015).
+As experience increases within the team, members are able to identify a larger number of fraudulent claims relatively easily.
+Our approach is similar to that across the rest of the insurance industry in that we have:

+"enhanced understanding of fraud motivators; increased co-operation between insurance companies and advances in technology."
+(CII study text, 820 Advanced Claims, 2017).

-In line with other insurers' claims experience, it is though the property portfolio (first party) that is most likely to be targeted with fraudulent claims.
-Liability risks, although not devoid of claims that do not exist at all are more likely to be subject to exaggeration.
+In line with other insurers' claims experience, the property portfolio (first party) is most likely to be targeted with fraudulent claims.
+Liability risks, although not devoid of claims that do not exist at all, are more likely to be subject to exaggeration.
 With first party claims of a significant size, a loss adjuster is used to undertake a full investigation.
 It is more difficult to present a fraudulent claim face-to-face than it is on paper.

-In combination with the loss adjuster, background checks, forensic investigation, witness statements, review of CCTV, liaison with various fraud agencies and / or databases take place.
+In combination with the loss adjuster, background checks, forensic investigation, witness statements, review of CCTV, liaison with various fraud agencies and/or databases take place.
 It is imperative that any 'suspicion' is investigated sensitively and with haste.